Informants

 Attack

-You can attack informants when uncovered or years later to discourage others from cooperating.
+You can attack informants when uncovered or years later to discourage others from becoming informants.

 Background checks

-Background checks can help ensure that someone in your network is not an informant.
+You can perform background checks to help ensure that someone in your network is not an informant.

 Need-to-know principle

-The need-to-know principle controls the flow of information through networks to make them more opaque and difficult to disrupt.
-If an informant isn't involved in an action, they shouldn't know who was involved even if it's their own roommate.
+You can apply the need-to-know principle to limit the information a potential informant has about your involvement in actions (if an informant isn't involved in an action, they shouldn't know who was involved even if it's their own roommate).

 Network map exercise